circonus/docs/content/circonus/on-premises/roles-services/data-storage.md

 The following are important differences from standalone IRONdb:

- * IRONdb&reg; runs as the service `circonus-snowth` (EL7) or
+ * IRONdb&reg; runs as the service `circonus-snowth` (EL7), listening
-   `svc:/network/snowth:default` (OmniOS), listening externally on port 8112 and locally on port 32322.
+   externally on port 8112 and locally on port 32322.
 Like other libmtev-based applications, this service has two processes: a child and a parent, which serves as watchdog for the child.
  * The config file is `snowth.conf`, and is managed by Hooper.
 Local changes will be lost on the next Hooper run, so this file should only be modified at the direction of Circonus Support or during troubleshooting.
 All